How Criminal Cases Work: From Arrest To Trial

 Step 4: The Preliminary Hearing

 If your case is a felony, and you choose not to take a plea deal, your case will be set for a preliminary hearing, often called a prelim.
 This is only true for felonies and does not happen for misdemeanors.
-This is like a small version of the trial.
-The State’s attorney has to prove to the judge that they have probable cause for your case to proceed to trial.
+A prelim is like a small version of the trial.
+The State’s attorney must prove to the judge that they have probable cause for your case to proceed to trial.
 During this hearing the State has the burden of proof, and most people choose not to put on a defense at all.
 If the State doesn’t meet their burden of proof, the judge will dismiss your case.
 Sometimes, the judge will find probable cause for some of your charges, and not for others.
 When this happens, the judge will only dismiss the charges that didn’t have enough evidence, and the case will proceed on the remaining charges only.

 Step 5: The District Court Arraignment